Green-Software-Foundation/if-db/manifests/gsf-website/notes.md

 However, we do not want this value to be divided by our number of users yet, because these are already per-user values, so we will have to multiply by number of users in a separate step to get total embodied carbon of all new users so that the division by n-users during the SCI calculation gets us back to per user, rather than `per user/n_users`.

+For the SCI score, the total carbon value is divided by the number of site visits in each timestep.

 ## Calculate total carbon